-On October 4, 2013, the Company completed its initial public offering (the "IPO") whereby it sold 7,666,667 shares of common stock at a public offering price of \$6.00 per share.
-Gross proceeds from the offering were \$46.0 million.
-After giving effect to underwriting discounts, commissions and other cash costs related to the offering, net proceeds were \$40.5 million.
+In May 2015, the Company completed a public offering of common stock in which the Company sold 6,900,000 shares of its common stock at an offering price of \$5.00 per share.
+Gross proceeds from the offering were \$34.5 million.
+Total underwriting discounts, commissions, and other cash costs related to the offering were \$2.4 million.
+After giving effect to all such costs, total net proceeds from the offering were \$32.1 million.